hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Yes, we just got confirmation that more are on their way last night - this time it will be preloaded with the Mobian Convergence Package (Debian Mobile) and USB-C Dock on the 3GB model (10/100 Ethernet, 2x USB type A ports, HDMI digital video output and power-in via USB-C).
 We don't have an estimated landing date at our warehouse yet, though.
 You can preorder it here: https://ameridroid.com/products/pinephone?variant=33012150796322

 [16:48:54](#JXkMybjGauT2F6qyQM1VQNHi3ygv3dUbYtbfa2ul_yY) <Respectech (Respectech)>:
-Even if you don't use this as a phone, it makes a great mobile hardware platform for Red applications. Ì†ΩÌ∏ú
+Even if you don't use this as a phone, it makes a great mobile hardware platform for Red applications. üòú

 [16:49:39](#1K8XbKl0usOWnoG5PIJGSXSkyuvyFFBOar8WHtBvI3k) <greggirwin (Gregg Irwin)>:
 Veyr cool @Respectech.
 Thanks!